lukemadera/grunt-buildfiles/README.md

 - push to github (to update there as well)

 ## TODO
 - figure out how to make uglify files key be dynamic rather than hardcoded.. (currently "customMinifyFile" must be properly defined in grunt.initConfig(..) for this plugin to work..)
+- support SCSS/SASS in addition to LESS?
+- auto JSON lint and more gracefully error handle bad .json files for buildfilesModules.json and buildfilesModuleGroups.json?